Unogwudan/notification-microservice/README.md

 gets an acknowledgement for the request sent.

 ## Running the project locally
-To run the project locally you need to:

-1. Have mysql installed and running;

-2. Create the db "reloadly" on mysql.

-3. Update the dev.properties file with your mysql credentials

-4. Set spring.profiles.active=dev in the application.properties file

-5. Run the project
+To Run the project

+1. Ensure spring.profiles.active=dev is set
+2. Simply click on the run button in your IDE or run the Java command

-6. Open your browser and go to "http://localhost:8084/swagger-ui.html" to access the swagger doc from where you can test the endpoints.
+- Open your browser and go to "http://localhost:8084/swagger-ui.html" to access the swagger doc from where you can test the endpoints.